Here’s how the unforgettable bee scene in ‘The Righteous Gemstones’ finale came together

 A buzz is born

-Jeff Fradley, writer: We always play with what the cold open can be, and for the finale, we landed on opening at the moment of Aimee-Leigh’s death with all the Gemstones broken up.
+Jeff Fradley, writer and executive producer: We always play with what the cold open can be, and for the finale, we landed on opening at the moment of Aimee-Leigh’s death with all the Gemstones broken up.

-John Carcieri, writer: Danny [McBride] had the idea of a bee wreaking havoc at such a sad moment for all the characters.
+John Carcieri, writer and executive producer: Danny [McBride] had the idea of a bee wreaking havoc at such a sad moment for all the characters.
 The ridiculousness of it all made us laugh as he explained it.

 Edi Patterson, writer and star: We were talking before we wrote it about ways that loved ones who have passed “come back” to check in or say hello or wherever, and it made us think about the fact that many people feel like their loved ones visit them through some sort of nature, specifically animals.
 That got us thinking about the bee, and then the idea of thinking about such crushing grief coupled with the annoyance of something like a bee really was intriguing to us.